 It’s untenable to keep updating previous versions of the Adobe Camera Raw plug-in and support new cameras/raw formats in a timely fashion.

-Using the DNG converter is the fastest way to deliver backward compatibility to all customers (CS1–CS6; Lightroom 1–6; Photoshop Elements 3–15 & 2018; as well as third-party apps that support DNG).
+Using the DNG converter is the fastest way to deliver backwards compatibility to all customers (CS1–CS6; Lightroom 1–5; Photoshop Elements 3–13; as well as third-party apps that support DNG).

 Put simply, the DNG Converter allows Adobe to support the most possible customers and cameras.